-In my version of the best bread pudding recipe, in addition to doing everything I mentioned above, I used maple syrup as sweetener and freshly picked berries and Vermont Creamery’s goat cheese as additional flavors.
+In my version of the best bread pudding recipe, in addition to doing everything I mentioned above, I used maple syrup as the sweetener and freshly picked berries and Vermont Creamery’s goat cheese as additional flavors.

 The combination of sweet berries layered with earthy flavors of goat cheese ended up being an incredible breakfast dessert.
 In terms of goat cheese, I crumbled the goat cheese myself, but Vermont Creamery also sells already crumbled cheese if you prefer it that way.

-You can serve this bread pudding warm or cold, but whatever you do, make sure to top it off with a generous dollop of Vermont Creamery’s crème fraiche, because you know, who wouldn’t want more goodness on such a scrumptious dessert?
+You can serve this bread pudding warm or cold, but whatever you do, make sure to top it off with a generous dollop of Vermont Creamery’s crème Fraiche, because, you know, who wouldn’t want more goodness on such a scrumptious dessert?

 Other goat cheese recipes you might also like:

 - Asparagus and Goats Cheese Tart

 - Goat Cheese Quiche